ErpNetDocs/tech/advanced/calculated-attributes/operators/like.md

 OUTPUT:
 <br/> If 'Notes = Apples', the output will be 'True'.
-<br/> If 'Notes = Green Apples', the output will be 'True'.
+<br/> If 'Notes = Green apples', the output will be 'True'.
 <br/> If 'Notes = apples', the output will be 'False'.
 <br/> If 'Notes = Apple', the output will be 'False'.
-<br/> If 'Notes = Green Bananas', the output will be 'False'.
+<br/> If 'Notes = Green bananas', the output will be 'False'.

 > [!NOTE]
+>
 > The repository of the attribute is Crm.Sales.SalesOrders